Duress Alarm Systems for Hospitals: Architectures Compared

 Why Architecture Determines Staff Adoption

 A duress alarm that staff won't wear protects no one.
-Whether they wear it depends more on architectural choices than training programs.
+Whether they wear it depends on one architectural choice more than any training program: does the system track them continuously?

-The key variable is continuous tracking.
-RTLS-bundled systems track staff location all day because the parent platform was built for asset tracking.
-Healthcare workers will use RTLS tags when they believe the system supports safety, but only when they trust the purpose [4].
-When the purpose shifts from "this protects you" to "this monitors you," the math changes.
+You can't track your staff all day and expect them to trust the device.
+RTLS-bundled systems do exactly that because the parent platform was built for asset tracking.
+Healthcare workers will use RTLS tags when they believe the system supports safety [4].
+When the purpose shifts from "this protects you" to "this monitors you," adoption collapses.

 That erosion compounds.
 One hospital saw smart badge adoption climb in year one, then drop in year two [5].
-The novelty wore off.
-The feeling of being watched didn't.
 Medical residents wearing RTLS badges routinely left them in workrooms after shifts [6].
 The architecture required continuous wear for a function staff didn't ask for.
 Staff responded by not wearing it.

 A system that activates location only when the button is pressed avoids this entirely.
 Nothing to track during a normal shift.
-It knows where you are only when you've asked for help.
-The duress badge guide covers activation-method tradeoffs in more detail.
+The duress badge guide covers activation-method tradeoffs in detail.

 Our system runs on a network-independent BLE mesh with cellular gateway backup.
 No Wi-Fi dependency, no continuous tracking.

-The right architecture depends on your facility, not on a vendor's feature list.
+The right architecture depends on your facility, not a vendor's feature list.
 Start with your constraints.

 Multi-building campuses need an architecture that scales without separate infrastructure per building.
 RTLS systems require dense access-point installation in every structure.
 Network-independent systems extend coverage building by building with battery-powered beacons and cellular gateways.